This is an expanded version of a piece printed in Northern Virginia Today

 Several of us explained why the dog needed to be worked with in person.
 Unless we saw the dog, ethically all we could do was outline a management protocol to reduce the risk of incidents while working to locate someone to help her one on one.
 That is when another person claiming to be a trainer chimed in and outlined a plan of behavioral action.
 This is where trouble started.

 The information given was old school and not science-based.
 The owner was told to put the dog on a long leash and every time she aggressed towards anything, let her run to the end and then yank hard while yelling “NO!”.
-The owner was told to harshly show the dog the owner did not like what she was doing and had to stop.
+The owner was told to harshly show the dog these behaviors had to stop.
 Obviously the dog was stubborn and needed to be shown who called the shots in the house.

 A few months later the dog owner posted back with an update.
 She followed the free advice.
 The worst case happened.
 She corrected the dog for snarling at the other dog.
 The growling and aggressing towards the other dog in the home stopped.
 She assumed her dog was cured and knew not to go after the other dog.
 She let the dogs off leash together in the yard.
 In a heartbeat there was a fight and the “cured” dog killed the other dog.
 The owner was furious with us for giving her bad advice.
 We reminded her that many of us explained what needed to be done for management and we found trainers in her area to assist her.
 We explained why what she was told by the other person was dangerous.
 She chose to ignore us.